Tok Pisin: Circumlocution and synonyms

-The use of circumlocutions to compensate for limited vocabulary is a familiar process in pidgin languages.
-Tok Pisin is no different: consider bel i no laikim kaikai "food intolerance" (literally "the belly does not like the food").
+The use of circumlocutions or periphrases to express complex concepts is a familiar process in pidgin languages.
+Thus for Tok Pisin, consider bel i no laikim kaikai "food intolerance" (literally "the belly does not like the food").
 In other cases, Tok Pisin speakers borrow words from other languages (most often English) to express unfamiliar concepts.

-This frequent use of circumlocutions and borrowing of words for English has led to less frequently used words often possessing a large number of synonyms; toilet paper has three Tok Pisin terms: pepa bilong toilet (literally "paper for the toilet"), pekpek pepa (literally "feces paper"), and toilet pepa (from English "toilet paper").
+This use of circumlocutions on the one hand, and borrowing of learned English words on the other, has led to less frequently used words often possessing one or two synonyms.
+The use of English derived terms to replace lengthy circumlocutions has become more common as Tok Pisin speakers are more exposed to English in their daily life.